 We have achieved numerous favorable verdicts and settlements for motorcycle accident victims from across the region.
 Our lawyers are driven by the opportunity to advocate for people who have suffered injury because of someone else’s careless behavior.

 In the aftermath of a crash and ensuing treatment for your injury, you may feel overwhelmed, frustrated and exhausted by the situation.
 Turn to our attorneys for clear, honest information about what options are available to you.
 Although each person’s situation is unique, here are several pointers that may help you take the next step:

 - Get a free evaluation of your case from our motorcycle accident lawyer

 - Get the medical care you need and go to all of your scheduled appointments

 - Collect documentation, bills, statements, etc., related to the accident and your injury

 - Begin journaling to keep track of medical appointments, treatment start dates, communication with anyone relevant, etc.

 - Consult our attorneys about what to do if the other party or their insurance company contacts you

 Having an experienced legal advocate on your side can make a significant difference in your case.
-Our seasoned motorcycle accident attorneys have a reputation for success and can help you navigate through the challenges of your injury.
+Our seasoned motorcycle accident lawyer have a reputation for success and can help you navigate through the challenges of your injury.
 We are firmly committed to helping our clients make a full physical and financial recovery.